SpaceX rocket to deliver Astrobotic lander to Moon in 2023

-San Francisco, April 14 (IANS) Space start-up Astrobotic has selected SpaceX's Falcon Heavy rocket to launch its Griffin lunar lander to the Moon in late 2023.
+San Francisco: Space start-up Astrobotic has selected SpaceX's Falcon Heavy rocket to launch its Griffin lunar lander to the Moon in late 2023.

 Griffin will be carrying NASA's water-hunting Volatiles Investigating Polar Exploration Rover (VIPER).